blacklane/jvm-source-guidelines/README.md

 We convert the file using IDEA's built-in Java to Kotlin converter.
 After converting, we fix the following things:

 - Remove `internal` modifiers (keep only when really necessary)
-- Use `lateinit` where it's possible to do so
+- Use `lateinit` where possible
-- Remove generics where it's possible to do so (Kotlin is better at types)
+- Remove generics where possible (Kotlin is better at types)
 - Use `given` instead of `when` (or see project's docs for other rules)
-- Add `@JvmStatic` for companion (or plain) object functions which are used from Java code
+- Add `@JvmStatic` for companion (or plain) object functions that are used from Java code
 - Use default values in functions instead of overloading
 - Use `const` for constants in and out of companion objects
-- Optimize imports and reformat file according to our style guides
+- Optimize imports and reformat file according to this style guide
 - Convert easily extractable functions with a single parameter to extension functions if appropriate
 - Replace multiple immediate setter function invocations with an `apply` block on the target
 - Replace multiple usages of a long-named variable with a `with` around it